 Under normal circumstances lipids and aqueous substances can no be mixed - emulsifiers are needed as additives.
 In general, there are hydrophilic substances which dissolve in aqueous solutions and lipophilic substances dissolving in oils and lipids.
 In cases where a hydrophilic substance is combined with a lipophilic one within the same molecule an amphiphilic substance is formed with an affinity to aqueous media as well as to oily and fatty substances.
 Amphiphilics are surface-active which means that they float within the interfaces between aqueous and oily phases and thus form links - the essential precondition for emulsifiers.

 Are an aqueous and an oily phase mixed in combination with an emulsifier droplets will form with the emulsifier in the interfaces which avoids the merging of the droplets.
-Dependant on the structure of the emulsifiers oil in water emulsions (O/W) or water in oil emulsions (W/O) are formed.
+Dependent on the structure of the emulsifiers oil in water emulsions (O/W) or water in oil emulsions (W/O) are formed.
 In the cosmetic and dermatological field emulsifiers are primarily used for creams, lotions and ointments with the objective to combine aqueous as well as oily skin-caring substances and active agents in one single product.

 Mixtures of emulsifiers and water are able to absorb lipid substances even later in the process, a specific feature which is used in detergents.
 In these cases we speak of surface-active agents due to the specific structure of the emulsifiers.
 These substances are highly surface-active and thus have increased dirt-removing properties.